Tempted by the sound of a good mortgage deal, with manageable monthly payments?

 This financial support can come in more ways than one.
 For example, they can help you with a loan, where you agree to pay this back under relaxed circumstances.
 Double check if they will charge interest.

 Alternatively, you can take a more formal route.
 They can speak to your mortgage lender about providing some of the deposit.
 Be warned, though, this makes them liable if you fall behind on payments.

-If neither of these options apply, cash gifts are always welcomed by those wondering how to save for a deposit!
+If neither of these options apply, cash gifts are always welcome!

 Find cheaper accommodation

 - Heating bills